biocommons/biocommons.github.io/docs/contributing/coding-guidelines.md

 ## Tips

+### How can I checkout a branch on the command line?

+    gh issue develop 24 -c  # create branch for issue 24 and check it out

 ### How can I easily squash commits on a branch before submitting a PR?

  The general solution is to use `git rebase`, which replays commits on one branch onto another.
 Try